VIAME/VIAME/doc/code-style.rst

     Making variables immutable helps to avoid unintended modification, and may permit additional compiler optimizations.

+- :a:`[types.aliases]`
-- Create type aliases where appropriate.
+  Create type aliases where appropriate.
 In particular, prefer to use type aliases in class definitions to clarify the intent of a specific instantiation of a template type.

-Includes:
+Includes: :a:`[include]`
-'''''''''
+''''''''''''''''''''''''

+- :a:`[include.groups]`
-- Separate groups of include directives with a single blank line.
+  Separate groups of include directives with a single blank line.
 A "group" is a set of headers which belong to the same library or module.

   .. admonition:: Rationale: